rtomrud/apolloniabot/README.md

 ## Accomplishments that we're proud of

-- We build our first Discord bot to solve a problem we ourselves had
+We build our first Discord bot to solve a problem we had ourselves.

 ## What we learned